What Is the EU Blue Card?

-The EU Blue Card is a residence and work permit for highly skilled non-EU nationals.
+The EU Blue Card is a residence and work permit in Cyprus for highly skilled non-EU nationals.
+The programme enables qualified professionals to live and work in Cyprus while benefiting from enhanced mobility across the European Union.
 It allows them

 To be eligible, a highly skilled third-country national must earn a gross annual salary of at least

 €43,632.
+The Cyprus EU Blue Card is currently available for professionals working in sectors facing labour shortages, including ICT, pharmaceutical research and shipping.
 There is no limit on the number of EU Blue Cards that can be issued for jobs in Information

 and Communication Technologies (ICT), pharmaceutical research, and the shipping sector